w3c/openscreenprotocol/ssdp.md

     ST: urn:openscreen-org:service:openscreenreceiver:1
     ```

-1. When the controller receives a response from a newly connected presentation
+1. When the controlling user agent receives a response from a newly connected
-   display, it issues an HTTP GET request to the URL in the `LOCATION` header to
+   presentation display, it issues an HTTP GET request to the URL in the
-   get the device description XML.
+   `LOCATION` header to get the device description XML.

-1. The controller parses the device description XML, extracts the friendly name
+1. The controlling user agent parses the device description XML, extracts the
-   of the display and checks if the display can open one of the URLs associated
+   friendly name of the display and checks if the display can open one of the
-   with an existing call to `PresentationRequest.start()` or
+   URLs associated with an existing call to `PresentationRequest.start()` or
    `PresentationRequest.getAvailability()`.
 If yes, the presentation display
    will be added to the list of available displays, and the result sent back to
    pages through the Presentation API.